pedroabelleira/jlisp/README.md

 ## Why?
 This is a project I did just for fun, so don't expect any advanced features or worry about performance, etc.
-This is only a tool to teach myself how languages work.
+It only exists as a tool to teach myself how languages work.

 ## Getting started
 Make sure you have npm installed on your machine.
 Then write